-Expecting multiples can be a wonderful experience.
+Expecting multiples is a wonderful experience.
 Being prepared is the key to maintaining a healthy outlook.
-We’ve provided links below to help you in your journey.
+Multiples of America is committed to offering support, education, and research to families of multiples across the country.